 JKCP Summer Stock Market Class

-As part of our Enrichment summer programs for high school students, JKCP offers a Stock Market Trading class.
+As part of our Enrichment summer programs for high school students, JKCP offers a Stock Market Simulation class.
 This course examines essentials of investing and trading such as dividends, stock splits, Initial Purchase Offerings, the NASDAQ and NYSE.
 In order to make the learning more fun and experiential, students will develop some of these skills and topics through the week-long stock market competition, analyzing brokerage accounts and individual portfolios, and other tools and software to get high school students started.
 The goal is to create a solid foundation for further stock market trading by including necessary investment, trading and financial information that will give students the full picture.
 If this course sounds amazing, you may also be interested in our two-week, intensive Business School as well!